-Remark2: Alternative life cycle, wafer are shipped by IC manufacturer to form factor manufacturer (no module manufacturing required) and initialization /pre-personalization is done in Thales site.
+Remark2: Alternative life cycle, wafer are shipped by Samsung to form factor manufacturer (no module manufacturing required) and initialization /pre-personalization is done in Gemalto site.

 Remark3: For initialization/pre-personalization IC flash loader could be used based the IC manufacturer recommendation.